 Organizations in Cobb have a long history of collaborating to share information and create new programs and mechanisms to improve the quality of life for residents of our county.

 - The first formal collaboration was accomplished through the Cobb Community Council (CCC) starting in the 1970's.
 The CCC met monthly to share information about programs and to better coordinate resources starting in the 1970’s.

-- Incorporated in 1989, the Cobb Human Services Coalition expanded the work of the Cobb Housing Coalition and provided a comprehensive approach in working with the homeless and those at risk of homelessness.
+- Incorporated in 1989, the Cobb Human Services Coalition expanded the work of the Cobb Housing Coalition and provided a comprehensive approach to working with the homeless and those at risk of homelessness.
 Working with dozens of human service organizations and volunteers, the CHSC produced a comprehensive human service plan.
-Projects resulting from “The Plan” included a
+Projects resulting from “The Plan” included:

 - Health Clinic at MUST Ministries,

 - Affordable child care resources like Sheltering Arms and Georgia Pre-K

 - An affordable housing list and The Pocket Key Resource Guide

-- Client database –Utilizing technology to manage and facilitate sharing of client information
+- Client database –Utilizing technology to manage & facilitate sharing client information

 - Quality training for case managers and volunteers

 The Cobb Community Collaborative began meeting informally in 1993, incorporated in 1997 and soon received its nonprofit status as a 501(c)3.
 Its purpose is to provide a broad-based focal point through which nonprofits, businesses, education organizations, government agencies, faith-based groups, and concerned citizens can collaborate to meet community needs.
-The work of the Collaborative is accomplished through policy councils, committees and task forces.
+The work of the Collaborative is accomplished through policy strategy teams, committees and task forces.